-Grape Salad: A classic dessert “salad” with green and red grapes, creamy dressing, and sugared pecan topping.
-Quick to make and goes well with so many different dishes.
+Grape Salad is a classic dessert with green and red grapes, a creamy dressing, and a crunchy sugared pecan topping.
+It comes together fast and pairs with anything!

 Ready-to-eat Grape Salad with brown sugar and pecans on the top.